Eligibility and Qualifying Events For COBRA Continuation Insurance

 You are covered under COBRA if you quit your job voluntarily.
 This protects workers and their qualified dependents with continuing health coverage after the covered beneficiary decides to stop working.

-You Were Laid Off Or Fired From Your Job
+Lay Off, Furloughed Or Fired From Your Job

 Hours Reduced That Would Result In Loss Of Health Insurance